-Developments that have used either the Deemed to Comply Solution or the Small Scale Stormwater Quality Model (S3QM) will need to submit the following information along with the completed small scale development checklist (available from Council's website) as part of a Development Application or Complying Development Application.
+Developments that are using the Small Scale Stormwater Quality Model (S3QM) will need to submit the following information along with the completed small scale development checklist (available from Council's website) as part of a Development Application.
 All applications will need to include detailed engineering drawings of the proposed treatment measures.